Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 3 Determine the maximum allowable mud density

-The maximum allowable mud density (MAMD) is calculated using the test mud density = TMD and the true vertical Casing depth = TVD Shoe.
+The maximum allowable mud density (MAMD) is calculated using the test mud density = TMD and the true vertical Casing pipe depth = TVD Shoe.

 4 Determine the Maximum Allowable Annular Surface Pressure (MAASP)

-mud it will be lower.
+mud, it will be lower.

 MAASP psi = 0.052 x (MAMD (ppg) – MD (ppg) x TVD Shoe (ft)